 Maintain flexibility in your hamstrings so that you’ll never need to ask your kid to tie your shoes for you.
 One of the simplest ways to stretch your hamstrings is to sit on the floor and extend your legs in front of you.
 With your legs straight, first pull your toes toward yourself.
 If your hamstrings are really tight, this might already feel like a stretch.

 These stretches are meant to address common areas of tightness and posture issues.
 They might not work to eliminate all your areas of muscle tension.
 But, doing these stretches daily could make a significant difference in how well you can move around as well as sit and stand up straight.
 They might also help prevent problems that could lead to joint pain, decreased mobility, muscle weakness, and poor body alignment.
-Consider asking your chiropractor for more stretches or alternatives that could better suit your needs.
+Talk to your local AlignLife chiropractor for more stretches or alternatives that could better suit your needs.